bberak/react-native-game-engine/README.md

 ## Using the GameEngine Component

 The ```GameEngine``` component is a loose implementation of a [Component-Entity-Systems architecture](#managing-complexity-with-component-entity-systems).
 It is a plain React component that allows us to pass in a map of entities (and their components) and an array of systems that will process the entities on each frame.
-In addition, the ```GameEngine``` will provide touch feedback, screen size and some other niceties to help us code our logic.
+In addition, the ```GameEngine``` will provide touch feedback, screen size, layout and some other niceties to help us code our logic.

 To begin with, install the package to your project: